Berry: Use in baked goods

 Berries are commonly used in pies or tarts, such as blueberry pie, blackberry pie, and strawberry pie.

-Berries are often used in baking, such as blueberry muffins, blackberry muffins, berry cobblers, berry crisps, berry cakes, berry buckles, berry crumb cakes, berry tea cakes, and berry cookies.
+Berries are often used in baking, such as blueberry muffins, blackberry muffins, berry cobblers, berry crisps, berry cakes, berry buckles, berry crumb cakes, berry teacakes, and berry cookies.
 Berries are commonly incorporated whole into the batter for baking, and care is often taken so as to not burst the berries.
 Frozen or dried berries may be preferable for some baked berry products.
 Fresh berries are also often incorporated into baked berry desserts, sometimes with cream, either as a filling to the dessert or as a topping.

 Beverages

 Berries are often added to water and/or juiced, as in cranberry juice, which accounts for 95% of cranberry crop usage, blueberry juice, raspberry juice, goji berry juice, acai juice, aronia berry juice, and strawberry juice.
 Wine is the principal alcoholic beverage made from berries (grapes).
 Fruit wines are commonly made out of other berries.
 In most cases, sugars must be added to the berry juices in the process of chaptalization to increase the alcohol content of the wine.
 Examples of fruit wines made from berries include: elderberry wine, strawberry wine, blueberry wine, blackberry wine, redcurrant wine, huckleberry wine, goji wine and cranberry wine.
 Berries are used in some styles of beer, particularly framboise (made with raspberry) and other fruit lambics.